-Krzysztof Kokot of Poland has been announced as the winner of the third IAFOR Vladimir Devidé Haiku Award for the following submission:
+The winner of the fourth IAFOR Vladimir Devidé Haiku Award has been named as Anthony Kudryavitsky of Ireland for the following submission:

-The award attracted haikus of a consistently high standard from poets representing a total of 30 countries.
-Most submissions arrived from Croatia, but USA, United Kingdom, New Zealand, Romania and Serbia were also heavily represented.
+The award attracted nearly 300 haikus of a consistently high standard from poets representing a total of 39 countries, proving that the international appeal of haiku is strong and growing.
+Most submissions arrived from Croatia and the USA, but India, UK, Romania, Serbia, Canada and New Zealand were also heavily represented.
 Founder and judge Dr. Drago Štambuk hand-selected the winner with great care, along with a number of runners-up.
-The winner was announced by Professor Mark Williams of the University of Leeds, UK and formerly of Akita International University, Japan on Thursday, April 4, 2013 at The Third Asian Conference on Literature and Librarianship (LibrAsia2013).
+The winner was announced by Dr. Lars Vargö, Swedish Ambassador to Japan on Friday, April 4, 2014 at The Fourth Asian Conference on Literature and Librarianship (LibrAsia2014).

 ABOUT THE AWARD

 The IAFOR Vladimir Devidé Haiku Award was formed when Dr. Drago Štambuk suggested that The International Academic Forum consider launching a haiku award in memory of Vladimir Devidé.

 It didn’t take much convincing.
 IAFOR is dedicated to the promotion of international, intercultural and interdisciplinary research, dialogue, and understanding, and Vladimir Devidé would have identified strongly with this mission, for in many ways it was also his own.
 He was a mathematician, a Japanologist, a translator, and a poet, who through haiku accessed another culture and built bridges between Croatia and Japan, and within Japan.
 After his death, those bridges continue to develop between exponents of classical and modern haiku, as the award recognises excellence regardless of whether submitted haiku are in the traditional or more modern style.